papyri/site-docs/gtypes.md

 _Example PN Link:_ [BKT.10.1](https://papyri.info/dclp/175242)

-For the wedge-shaped diple, typically used in the left-hand margin to mark any number of interesting features about a passage.
+For the wedge-shaped diple, typically used in the left margin to mark any number of interesting features about a passage.
+For a space filler at line-end in the shape of a diple, use `*diple(extension)*`.

 ***